BSc (Honours) Physiotherapy

 Applied learning

 We’ll ensure the practice-based learning element of your course complies with the requirements of the Professional and Statutory Regulatory Body (PSRB) which governs the physiotherapy profession.
-So by the end of your course, you’ll have the opportunity to show that you meet the requirements to register as a physiotherapist.
+By the end of your course, you’ll have the opportunity to demonstrate that you meet the requirements to register as a physiotherapist.

 Future careers